Motor Vehicle Information

 The City of Norwalk would like to remind all residents to register their car with the city and the state of Connecticut.
 Vehicles that are garaged in Norwalk (regularly parked overnight) must be registered with the city, otherwise the owner may face a fine.

-The City of Norwalk recommends residents use the Department of Motor Vehicles office located at 540 Main Street in Norwalk, CT.
+The City of Norwalk recommends residents use the Department of Motor Vehicles office located at

 In an effort to promote fairness and equity, the City of Norwalk will be enforcing car registration more heavily in the upcoming months and urges residents who have forgotten to renew or obtain car registration to do so immediately.

-Additional information about car registration and how your car is taxed in Norwalk can be seen below or on the DMV’s website.
+Additional information about car registration and how your car is taxed in Norwalk can be seen below or on the DMV’s website

 There are two separate lists for registered motor vehicles, a regular list, which is a record of all motor vehicles in Norwalk that are registered with the Department of Motor Vehicles before Oct.
 1; and a supplemental list, for vehicles registered after Oct.
 1.